Eximchain/EximchainWallet/README.md

     - For some of the validation the inputs are parsed into a chained function call by handleChainedCalls, which has the functionality of the most basic form of the freecontractcall.
 Then we use those values, for example, check if a particular address has been validated through our governance contract.
     - The validation, while not necessary for a valid transaction, prevents a good chunk of "bad" transactions from going through that will just eventually enter a failure state.
     - Ideally in the future we should better generalize how the validation works for each transaction.
+    - Once the input has been validated we can encode the input per the spec of the call that is being made by using `selectedFunction.contract.encodeInput`
   - ***Setting gas price and gas limits***
     - Gas limits on our ethereum based chain has been set at 8 million, so that our contract will simply not run in to bottlenecks with how far the chain can process state.
 Likewise, we had to modify mycryptowallet's default gas limits to reflect our changes because it was using the gas limits set by the ethereum chain.
     - Gas Pricing for the sake of our users who might not be apt in the intricansies of gas pricing we made a simpler ui to switch from a high gas price for faster transactions and lower gas price for slower transactions.